Sengolda/gatekeeper/README.md

 - if you know how to use pipenv you can use that to install the packages.
 - if you don't just run `pip install discord.py`
 - And then go to cogs/gatekeep.py and put the correct value for the ROLE_ID value.
+- Then run `python db.py` to gen the db file and make the table.
 - then just run `python bot.py` and then done.